exadel-inc/etoolbox-authoring-kit/CONTRIBUTING.md

 We actively welcome your pull requests:
 1. Fork the repo and create your branch from `develop`.
 2. Do code changes.
-   Whenever you create new files, add "Licenced under the Apache Licence..." header (use any of the existing files to copy the full header).
+Whenever you create new files, add the "Licenced under the Apache Licence..." header (use any of the  existing files to copy the full header).
 Whenever you create new methods, add Javadoc / JSDoc.
-Alter existing Javadoc / JSDoc if you change a method's signature.
+Alter existing Javadoc
+   / JSDoc if you change a method's signature.
 3. If you've added code that should be tested, add tests.
 Make sure that the tests pass.
 4. If you've changed APIs, update the README and/or documentation under `docs` if needed.
 5. Make sure your code lints.